Lab Session 1: Introduction to Microcontroller Programming¶

 -

-First of all, check the
+First, check the

-diagram.jsonfile .
+diagram.jsonfile.
 What information do you see there? -

 Connect an LED to